 If you just want to collect the unpaid bill: File a bond claim

 Another way to collect on an unpaid bill is to file a bond claim.
 On a federal project, this is also called a Miller Act Claim.
 It is important to note that you cannot file a mechanics lien against federal government property.
 However, filing a bond claim is similar to a lien and is just as effective at forcing payment.

 The federal government has done the best it can to protect contractors and suppliers from slow payments on their projects.
 But the federal government isn’t the only one: Nearly all states have protection for fast payments on public projects, and over half protect payments on private projects as well.

 It is important that you know what level you are on the payment totem pole, so you understand the timeline.
-You need to know when to expect payment so you can calculate when to send a demand letter, if necessary.
+You need to know when to expect payment so you can calculate when to send a demand letter, or even file a claim if necessary.